AktechLabs/cirun-docs/docs/on_prem.md

 Cirun also supports spinning up runners on your own infrastructure.
 At the moment only Apple Silicon Macs are supported.
-If you have a Mac Mini or a Mac Pro with Apple Silicon then you can use Cirun to run your GitHub Actions on your own infrastructure.
+If you have a Mac Mini or a Mac Pro with Apple Silicon then you can use Cirun to spin up runners on your own machine.
 Support for linux and windows for on-prem is coming soon.
+The setup is fairly simple and can be done in a few minutes.
+You need to install cirun-agent on your machine, which will then connect to cirun's API to spin up on-demand ephemeral VMs on your machine for GitHub actions.

 ## Setting up cirun-agent on Apple Silicon Mac